KangOxford/AlphaTrade/docs/source/_bit.rst

 .. _bit:

-Bit by Bit: How to realistically simulate a Crypto-Exchange (区块链交易所的真实模拟方法)
+Bit by Bit: How to realistically simulate a Crypto-Exchange
 ====================

 1. Authors: